The Winter Assault

 Growling, Rickkter threw up his arms and cast a quick lightening spell into the enemy horde.
 It was both a good and bad thing that he didn’t have to aim.
 The strike arched from his fingers and into the Lutins, throwing up bodies from the impact.
 But this was a special lightening spell, a particularly nasty one.
 Instead of just hitting once, it kept bouncing along in a line, further devastating the opposing army.
 He couldn’t admire his work any further, as a group of seven Lutins demanded his attention.
 Growling curses in human tongues and as a simple raccoon, Rickkter fended off two of them as the rest attempted to circle.
 A feline growl behind him heralded the arrival of a cheetah morph, who took on three more himself.
 The cat’s lighting reflexes and light sword were probably what saved him long enough for Rickkter to come to his aid.
 The two proceeded to finish off the last Lutins without a great deal of difficulty.
 Nodding to each other, the two soldiers departed for new battles.

 Turning, Rick grabbed a woman by the sleeve as she ran by him.
 He made out her rank, two arrows, one facing up the other down.
-“Corporal, were you are you going in such a hurry?”
+“Corporal, where are you going in such a hurry?”

 “To the east front,” she replied.
 “My lieutenant ordered it.”